mitoNGS/MToolBox/README.md

 **As of April 2018**

 Update of the [Sitevar nucleotide variability](http://www.hmtdb.uniba.it/siteVariability).
 The nucleotide variability of each variant site was estimated on the multi-alignment of 30,860 healthy genomes reported in [HmtDB](http://www.hmtdb.uniba.it/hmdb/).
 These genomes were derived from primary INSDC databases and individual submissions.
-Credits to [Rosanna Clima] (https://github.com/Ros85) and Ornella Vitale.
+Credits to [Rosanna Clima](https://github.com/Ros85) and Ornella Vitale.

+Values of nucleotide variability might have slightly changed for each mt position.
+Positions with biggest changes compared to the previous sitevar calculation are:
+3328
+10956
+14598
+16135

+Please note that sorting order of variant alleles in the `annotation.csv` can slightly change based on this nucleotide variability update.

 **As of 24 October 2017**